onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 2. Download the root checkpoint file
 3. Configure the node to run the indexer

-As of **`mainnet24`** / **`devnet49`**, Access nodes can be configured to index execution data to support local script execution, and serving all of the Access API endpoints using local data.
+As of **`mainnet24`** / **`devnet49`**, Access nodes can be configured to index execution data to support local script execution, and serving all the Access API endpoints using local data.
 There are different setup procedures depending on if you are enabling indexing immediately after a network upgrade, or at some point between upgrades.

 # Enable Execution Data Sync

-This is enabled by default, so as long as you didn’t explicitly disable it, the data should already be available.
+This is enabled by default, so as long as you didn't explicitly disable it, the data should already be available.

 1. Make sure that either `--execution-data-sync-enabled` is not set, or is set to `true`
 2. Make sure that you have a path configured for `--execution-data-dir`, otherwise the data will be written to the running user’s home directory, which is most likely inside the container’s volume.
 For example, you can create a folder within the node’s data directory  `/data/execution-data/`.